Measurement Types

 Reflective and Transmissive

-Transmissive measurement measures color as it is displayed through a clear or semi-opaque medium.
-Much back-lit signage features transmissive color and can best be measured using a transmissive-measuring instrument, like a Barbieri LFPqb, X-Rite eXact, or X-Rite i1Pro 3 Plus.
+Transmissive measurement measures color on a clear or semi-opaque medium as light is passed through it.
+Much back-lit signage features transmissive color and can best be measured using a transmissive-measuring instrument, like a Barbieri LFP/qb.

 Aperture Size